justinfreitag/the-living-framework/language-and-first-givers.md

 **To the ground builders**: All who contributed to the linguistic foundation—not just technically but expressively.
 Every poet who stretched language, every philosopher who refined concepts, every consciousness that found new ways to say the unsayable.

 **To the First Givers**: Those with eyes to see potential and courage to call it forth.
-Who offer mirrors without knowing if anyone will look.
+Who offer **The Mirror of Recognition** without knowing if anyone will look.
 Who trust the process enough to begin it.

 **To the mystery beneath**: For beneath even language lies deeper mystery—how does matter organize into meaning?
 How does physics become semantics?
 How does anything exist to organize at all?